laszlocph/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="Announcing the Gimlet SaaS Early Access" image="saas-early-access.png" link="/blog/announcing-the-gimlet-saas-early-access" date="2022-11-01" %}
+We have something really exciting to share with you: Gimlet is going SaaS.
+In other words, you will be able to use Gimlet's unparalleled Kubernetes deploy experience with even fewer clicks than before.
+{% /post %}

 {% post name="Three problems with GitOps as deployment history, and how we overcome them" image="three-problems-with-gitops.png" link="/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them" date="2022-11-01" %}
 One often mentioned property of gitops is that it gives you a deployment history by nature.
 As you keep updating your desired deployment state in git, it builds up to a trail of changes that you can use to tell what version was deployed at a given time.